mom1/RSBIDE/readme.md

         - RSInit - $file_name -rsldebug
         - RSInit - client
         - RSInit - RPCserv.exe -c -cfg RPCServ.exe.rsconfig
+        - RSInit - TerminalClient -rsldebug
+        - RSInit - TypeInfo
+        - RSInit - RSAdmin
 * **Various useful Snippets**
-    * predefined Snippets language features such as defaultproperties [RSL](http://wiki.rs-balance.ru/index.php/RSL)
+    * Predefined Snippets language features such as defaultproperties [RSL](http://wiki.rs-balance.ru/index.php/RSL)
 * **Other commands**
-    * Print Tree Import - Printing in file *.treeimport tree import files from current and open in new tab
+    * Print Tree Import - It displays the current file tree imports.
+It opens in a new tab
     ![PrintTreeImport](https://raw.github.com/mom1/RSBIDE/master/screenshot/PrintTreeImport.jpg)

 See Packages/RSBIDE/RSBIDE.sublime-settings for options.
 As with all ST packages, copy this file into your Packages/User folder and editing the copy there.